CNA-Tech/PKS-Ninja/LabGuides/Lab4-Harbor/readme.md

 ## Step 3: Install Harbor certificate on `cli-vm`

 Harbor and container registries in general typically need to need to connect to other clients than just the K8s clusters, for example developer workstations, pipeline tools etc. When providing certificates for external clients to connect to Harbor, you should use the Harbor certificate to preserve the security of the Ops Manager certificate which should be only used for control plane operations.
-Accordingly, we will install the Harbor certificate on the cli-vm ubuntu host we will be using to manually interact with docker and Harber in this lab
+Accordingly, we will install the Harbor certificate on the cli-vm ubuntu host we will be using to manually interact with docker and Harbor in this lab

 Note: `cli-vm` is just a standard ubuntu jumpbox with docker, PKS CLI, Kubectl, GIT and a few other utilities installed